FRONTENAC PARK FEES

 Paddling

-Frontenac Outfitters offers rentals if you’re looking for a canoe or kayak (including fishing kayaks) or SUP for a day or a longer trip.
+Frontenac Outfitters offers rentals if you’re looking for a canoe or kayak (including fishing kayaks) or SUP for a day or a more extended trip.
 We’re conveniently located on the corner of Bedford Rd. and Salmon Lake Rd, which you’ll have to travel down when you go to the Park Office.
 You can find more information on rentals here.

 Hiking